First Time Home Buyers

 When looking at your finances to determine how much you can afford for a monthly mortgage payment, keep in mind that a mortgage payment includes the loan principal and interest, taxes, homeowner’s insurance and possibly mortgage insurance (lenders require you to pay mortgage insurance when your down payment is less than 20% to protect the lender in the event you default on the loan).
 You will need more information to get an exact figure of the house price you can afford, such as the interest rate on your loan, and how much of a down payment you will have to put toward the purchase.
 Look at your DTI, as discussed above, to get a better idea of the monthly payment that will fit your budget.

 Many websites have calculation tools that can help you determine how much you can afford, and the amount your monthly payment will be under different scenarios.
-The U.S. Department of Housing and Urban Development’s (HUD) maximum financing calculator is a good place to start, and can be found at FHA Maximum Financing Calculator
+The U.S. Department of Housing and Urban Development’s (HUD) maximum financing calculator is a good place to start, and can be found at FHA Maximum Financing Calculator.

 For more information on figuring out how much you can afford, visit: